niesel/ffmpeg-windows-build-helpers/README.md

 This script is a fork of the brilliant script https://github.com/rdp/ffmpeg-windows-build-helpers by rdp(Roger Pack).

 It lets you compile a Windows version of ffmpeg/ffplay/ffprobe (including some dependency libraries) with mingw64 on a Linux Machine.

-Working for 32bit and 64bit versions, as static or shared build.
+Working for 32bit and 64bit versions of ffmpeg, as static or shared build.

+It should work on most Linux distributions with automake and autotools installed, but it is tested on an Ubuntu 12.04 VM.
+If you want to make shared build of ffmpeg including the MSVC import libraries, it's easier to use a 32bit OS, because you don't have to deal with wine prefixes.
+Just install wine "sudo apt-get install wine" and follow the instructions below.

-To run:
+To run the script:
-In a Linux box (VM or native):

 - First download it (git clone the repo, run it, or do the following in a bash script)